Allen Chapman (American football): Indianapolis Colts

-Arizona Rattlers
+Arizona Rattlers (first stint)

-On November 1, 2013, Chapman (and two other rookies) were assigned to the Arizona Rattlers of the Arena Football League.
-He played his first game on April 26, 2014 against the San Antonio Talons, where his 4 combined tackles contributed to a 69-59 victory.
-His first career interception came a few weeks later, when he intercepted a pass by Danny Southwick with 50 seconds left and returned it 21 yards for a touchdown, which clinched a 70-59 victory against the Portland Thunder on a June 6 showdown.
+On November 1, 2013, Chapman (and two other rookies) were assigned to the Arizona Rattlers of the Arena Football League (AFL).
+He played his first game on April 26, 2014, against the San Antonio Talons, where his four combined tackles contributed to a 69–59 victory.
+His first career interception came a few weeks later on June 6, when he intercepted a pass by Danny Southwick with 50 seconds left and returned it 21 yards for a touchdown, which clinched a 70–59 victory against the Portland Thunder.

 New Orleans VooDoo

 On March 23, 2015, Chapman was traded to the New Orleans VooDoo, along with Rayshaun Kizer, in exchange for future considerations.

 Portland Thunder

 On March 30, 2015, Chapman was traded to the Portland Thunder for claim order positioning.
 On July 8, 2015, Chapman was placed on reassignment.

-Arizona Rattlers
+Arizona Rattlers (second stint)

-On November 9, 2015, Chapman was assigned to the Arizona Rattlers.
-On January 19, 2017, Chapman signed with the Rattlers.
-Chapman was named First-team All-Indoor Football League in 2017.
-On July 8, the Rattlers defeated the Sioux Falls Storm in the United Bowl by a score of 50–41.
-He re-signed with the Rattlers on September 12, 2017.
+On November 9, 2015, Chapman was assigned to the Rattlers.
+On January 19, 2017, he re-signed with the Rattlers.
+Chapman was named first-team All-Indoor Football League (IFL) in 2017.
+On July 8, 2017, the Rattlers defeated the Sioux Falls Storm in the United Bowl by a score of 50–41.